jinglingca/NAFLD-Study/README.md

-# jingling-projects-examples
+# Nonalcoholic Fatty Liver Disease
-This file contains the code are used in different projects
+This file contains the code and some of plots in this file